 In 1998, Jeong Kim reached an agreement to sell Yurie Systems to Lucent Technologies for over $1 billion.
 At age 37, Kim personally earned more than half a billion dollars from the deal.
 Kim, who had been accustomed to working 120-hour weeks when he was building his company, could not imagine retiring at this stage of his career, and went to work for Lucent running multiple divisions simultaneously.

 Kim remained at Lucent until 2001, when he joined the faculty of the University of Maryland as Professor of Practice in Reliability Engineering, with a joint appointment in the departments of Electrical and Computer Engineering and Materials and Nuclear Engineering.
 The university has named the Engineering and Applied Sciences building in his honor.
 While teaching, Dr. Kim assembled a group of investors to purchase Cibernet, a provider of cellular billing exchange services.
 Kim became the new chairman of Cibernet, and oversaw the development and introduction of One1Clear, an integrated and automated end-to-end clearing and settlement service.
-In 2005, he left Cibernet and returned to Lucent (now known as Alcatel-Lucent) as Executive Vice President of the parent company and President of its storied Bell Labs division.
+In 2005, he left Cibernet and returned to Lucent (now known as Alcatel-Lucent) as Executive Vice President of the parent company and President of its storied Bell Labs division, a position he held for the following eight years.

-He is now President of Bell Labs at Alcatel-Lucent.
-Jeong Kim makes his home with his wife and children in Potomac, Maryland.
-The University of Maryland has named Jeong Kim to its Innovation Hall of Fame,ww and in 2014, the government of France announced that it would award him membership in the Legion of Honor for his services to global technology.
+Today, Jeong Kim makes his home with his wife and children in Potomac, Maryland.
+The University of Maryland has named Jeong Kim to its Innovation Hall of Fame.
+In 2014, the government of France awarded him with membership in the Legion of Honor for his services to global technology.